corsairmarks/combined_silfae_revisited/mod/README.md

     * Fix the ship class, section, and default design to work
     * Fix portrait selectors to offer fewer phenotypes with the correct multiple color options - the graphics have been there the whole time, just needed some tweaking for presentation
     * Add components for the Hollow Form ship type (reactors, computers, and thrusters) of all types included in regular Stellaris
-* Adjust Eltryrad portraits based on Pop type - lore-wise they have a caste system
+* Adjust Eltryrad portraits based on a Pop job type - lore-wise they have a caste system
 * Add a custom deposit for the Hollow starting world ancient ruins - the previous deposit type was removed from the base game
 * Update the namelist to account for all built-in army types, remove obsolete entries
 * Update the custom starting system initializer